RED NOSES healthcare clowning evaluation - learning and evaluation

 ClowNexus Baseline Evaluation 2021

-“Clowning Connects Us – ClowNexus” was a three-year project with the aim to develop specific artistic clowning tools for children with autism spectrum disorder and older adults living with dementia.
+“Clowning Connects Us – ClowNexus” was a three-year project.
+Its aim was to develop specific artistic clowning tools for children with autism spectrum disorder and older adults living with dementia.
+Furthermore, this healthcare clowning evaluation describes the project aims, context and baseline indicators.

 Read the full report here

-This evaluation report covers the impact of the Caravan Orchestra, a specific artistic clowning format developed for children with disabilities, in schools.
+This healthcare clowning evaluation covers the impact of the Caravan Orchestra in schools.
+RED NOSES developed this artistic clowning format specifically for children with disabilities.

-The report collates findings regarding the impact on the primary target group, their learning environments, and the clowns themselves.
+Furthermore, the report collates findings on the impact on the primary target group, their learning environments and the clowns themselves.

 Read the full report here

-This report gathers lessons learnt on how to strengthen the partnership between RED NOSES and healthcare institutions and care providers.
+This report gathers lessons learnt on strengthening the partnership between RED NOSES and healthcare institutions.

-Based on an initial data collection, a Partnership Compass was developed as a practical tool to guide collaboration between clowning organisations and healthcare providers.
+Furthermore, RED NOSES developed a Partnership Compass based on initial data collection.
+As a result, this practical tool guides collaboration between clowning organisations and healthcare providers.

 Read the full report here

-This report comprises information about the impact of the Covid-19 pandemic on European Healthcare Clowning Organisations, their artistic programmes, communications, fundraising, and human resources.
+This report covers the impact of the Covid-19 pandemic on European healthcare clowning organisations.
+It examines artistic programmes, communications, fundraising and human resources.

-The survey targeted European Healthcare Clowning Organisations since most European countries were in comparable situations during the months of March–June 2020.
-All the organisations surveyed work with professionally-trained and fairly remunerated clown artists.
-In total, the report represents the responses of 40 Healthcare Clowning Organisations operating in 21 countries.
+Furthermore, the survey targeted European organisations since most countries faced comparable situations during March–June 2020.
+As a result, the report represents responses from 40 healthcare clowning organisations operating in 21 countries.

 Read the full report here

-This report summarises the evaluation findings of six Emergency Smile missions carried out in different migrant living facilities across Greece between 2018 and 2019.
+This report summarises findings from six Emergency Smile missions in Greece between 2018 and 2019.
+Furthermore, RED NOSES carried out these missions across different migrant living facilities.

 Read the full report here